kamadland/ministry-guide/pages/03.Introduction/03.installation/docs.md

 None of these Churches or Youth Groups are especially large.
 Some of them are completely Asian and are held in Chinese.

+##### Community Services & Organizations
+There are many community services.
+Recreation and Parks officers community centres, fitness, aquatic centres and pools, parks, park programming, community sports and more.
+Community services such as Richmond Cards, Richmod Gives, Richmond Multicultural Community Services, Richmond Society for Community Living helps those with special needs,